glf30/2d-express-router/assignment/readme.md

 8. Handle GET requests to `/musicians` and Export the router at the bottom of the page

-- TEST IT WITH POSTMAN
+9. GET an individual Actor by their ID

-9. Handle POST requests to `/musicians`.
+10. Handle POST requests to `/musicians`.

-- TEST IT WITH POSTMAN

 10. Handle PUT requests to `/musicians/:id`.

-- TEST IT WITH POSTMAN

 11. Handle DELETE requests to `/musicians/:id`.

-- TEST IT WITH POSTMAN

 - - In **./routes/actorsRouter.js**